-AVA area (also briefly Carneros) in the region North Coast in California, It extends across borders in the two counties Napa and Sonoma extends.
-The name Carneros is derived from the Spanish word for "ram" and refers to the earlier use of this region as pasture for sheep by Mexican farmers out.
-Near the city of Sonoma founded the immigrated from Hungary Californian viticulture pioneer Agoston Haraszthy (1812-1869) the historic winery Buena Vista Winery, The vineyards cover about 3,500 hectares of vineyards in a rolling hills with cooling sea breezes from the nearby Pacific.
-The dominant two grape varieties are Chardonnay and Pinot Noir from which acidified still wines are pressed.
-The cool climate is perfect for the production of sparkling wines, The wines are also under the parent AVA Napa Valley marketed.
+AVA area (also Carneros for short) in the region North Coast in California, It extends across borders in the two counties Napa and Sonoma extends.
+The name Carneros is derived from the Spanish word for "ram" and refers to the earlier use of this region as pasture for sheep by Mexican farmers.
+The Californian wine pioneer, who immigrated from Hungary, founded Agoston near the city of Sonoma Haraszthy (1812-1869) the historic winery Buena Vista Winery, The vineyards cover around 3,500 hectares of vineyards in a gentle hilly landscape with cooling sea breezes from the nearby Pacific.
+The dominant two grape varieties are Chardonnay and Pinot Noir, from which acidic still wines are made.
+The cool climate is ideal for the production of sparkling wines, The wines are also under the parent AVA Napa Valley marketed.
 Well-known producers with vineyards in this area are Beaulieu Vineyard.
 Charles Krug Winery.
 Codorníu.
-Mondavi and spunk (Mum Napa).
+Mondavi and spunk (Mumm Napa).